Askum, Islam and the Ottomans

 Islam, the arrival of which coincided with the beginning of Christian Aksum's decline in the 7th century, was the other great influence on the region.
 The religion is said to have arrived in the country with the first of the Rashaida population, who claim ancestry from the Prophet Mohammed's first followers who fled persecution in Mecca in what is known as the First Hegira.
 Islam made the greatest inroads in the Dahlak Islands, while Muslim traders also settled in nearby Massawa on the mainland.

 The Turks first arrived in the Red Sea at the beginning of the 16th century.
-For the next 300 years (with a few short-lived intervals) the coast, including the port of Massawa, belonged to the Ottomans.
+For the next 300 years (with a few short-lived intervals) the coast, including the port of Massawa, was controlled by the Ottomans.

 European Aspirations & WWII

 By the middle of the 19th century, new powers were casting covetous eyes over the region.
-The Egyptians took the western lowlands of modern-day Eritrea.
-When the Egyptian armies were defeated by the Ethiopian forces in 1875, another foreign power – Italy – stepped in.
-Italian colonisation started in 1869 near Assab.
+The Egyptians invaded the western lowlands of modern-day Eritrea.
+When the Egyptian armies were defeated by the Ethiopian forces in 1875, another foreign power – Italy – invaded.
+Italian colonization started in 1869 near Assab.

 In 1940, with the outbreak of WWII, Italy declared war on Britain and soon became embroiled in conflicts in what was then Anglo-Egyptian Sudan.
-The year 1941 marked a turning point: the British took the strategically important town of Keren and forced the Italians to flee from Asmara.
-The colony became administered by the British until, with the end of WWII, the territory lost its strategic importance, and in 1945 the British began a slow withdrawal.
+The year 1941 marked a turning point: the British invaded the strategically important town of Keren and forced the Italians to flee from Asmara.
+The colony was controlled by the British until, with the end of WWII, the territory lost its strategic importance, and in 1945 the British began a slow withdrawal.